Frequently Asked Questions

 Snacks and meals are available for purchase in our Cafe and on Saturdays during the fall at the Grill.
 No outside food is permitted except for school field trip lunches.

-We accept Visa, Mastercard, Discover, American Express, Cash, Check, and WIC Farm Market Vouchers.
-Sorry, we cannot accept SNAP or EBT.
+We accept Visa, Mastercard, Discover, American Express, Cash, and Check.
+Sorry, we cannot accept WIC Farm Market Vouchers, SNAP, EBT or senior vouchers.

 Tuttles is a smoke-free farm.
 Smoking and vaping is prohibited throughout the grounds and parking areas.